We are Companions on a Journey

 Reading Information For Parents

 Your child's reading experience is much more than the reading book which comes home from school.
 Reading is happening all the time in a classroom and in the school.
 It is taught in specific reading and English lessons, but children are practising and using their 'reading' constantly across all subjects too.

 Parents can support this 'reading journey' through regular reading at home.
 Reading to and with your child every evening for at least ten minutes can make a dramatic difference to a child's achievement within school.
 A report from the Oxford University Press highlighted the importance of parents reading with their children.
 'Children who read outside of class are 13 times more likely to read above the expected level for their age'.

-The report also offers six tips for reading with your child at home, including:
+The report from Oxford University Press also offers six tips for reading with your child at home, including:

 1. Make time to read- even ten minutes a day

 4. Talk about the book- asking your child questions

 5. Pay attention to the language